 If you are lagging behind on some of your goals, your current savings plan may not be working for you.
 In that case, revisit your monthly savings plan to see if you need to increase the amount saved and invested towards your goals.

-, such as medical emergencies, can inevitably arise in life.
+Unexpected events, such as medical emergencies, can inevitably arise in life.
 So, before you even put money towards your goals, make sure that you have a sufficient emergency fund in place that you can draw from if and when you’re caught with an unexpected expense.
-Your allows you to deal with short-term emergencies without having to put your future plans on hold.
+Your emergency fund allows you to deal with short-term emergencies without having to put your future plans on hold.

 But bear in mind that your financial goals don’t have to be static.
 In life, your priorities could change; maybe you might not want to buy a house anymore a few years down the line.
 And that’s okay!
 These periodic check-ins give you the flexibility to take stock and reorient your plans to fit your changing priorities.
 In addition, by having those savings in place, you’re already set up to change your mind if or when you choose to.
 You can then channel those extra savings towards other goals such as your retirement or paying for your child’s education.